Schrödinger, Inc.

-Schrödinger, Inc. is an international scientific software company that specializes in developing computational tools and software for drug discovery and materials science.
+Schrödinger, Inc. is an international scientific software and biotechnology company that specializes in developing computational tools and software for drug discovery and materials science.

-Schrodinger's software is used by pharmaceutical companies, biotech firms, and academic researchers to simulate and model the behavior of molecules at the atomic level.
+Schrödinger's software is used by pharmaceutical companies, biotech, tech, chemicals, energy, aerospace firms, and academic researchers to simulate and model the behavior of molecules at the atomic level.
 This accelerates the design and develops new drugs and materials more efficiently, reducing the time and cost of bringing them to market.

+The Schrödinger software team is recognized for offering outstanding customer service, providing Science and Technology Support both before and after purchase, along with advanced assistance from their highly knowledgeable Application Scientists—something that many other modeling software packages do not offer.

-Schrodinger's suite of software tools includes molecular dynamics simulations, quantum mechanics calculations, and virtual screening tools, among others.
+Schrödinger's software tools include molecular dynamics simulations, free energy calculations, quantum mechanics calculations, and virtual screening tools.
 The company also offers consulting services and collaborates with partners in the industry to advance the field of computational chemistry and drug discovery.

-Products and Services
+Products and services

 Schrödinger's computational platforms evaluate compounds in silico, with experimental accuracy on properties such as binding affinity and solubility.
-The company's products include molecular modeling programs, and an Enterprise Informatics Platform named LiveDesign, which is intended to facilitate communication among interdisciplinary research teams.
+The company's products include molecular modeling programs in life science, and Materials Science .,and an Enterprise Informatics Platform named LiveDesign, which is intended to facilitate communication among interdisciplinary research teams.